 First, I wash/mordant.
 This is an incredibly important step as it helps to bond the dye to the fibre.
 It does not result in any immediate colour change but can be used to alter the colours in the following stage.
 This generally takes a few hours then an overnight sit to cool.

 When using dye stuffs and certain extracts you begin by pulling the dye out of the objects.
 This can take hours of simmering and straining repeatedly to ensure that you are left with exhausted objects and a powerful pot of dye.

 Finally my favourite - the dyeing.
 I use mainly immersion methods and play with the position of the yarns in the pot, as well as pot size and highest temperature/length of time submerged to tweak the colour in this exciting step.
 This takes a similar amount of time as the mordant stage, with an overnight resting period.

 Being sure to exhaust the dye bath is another important factor in my process - an exhausted dye bath ensures that all I am left with is some tinted water and fibres that have fully accepted the dye.
 If I pull a batch to rinse and am not happy with how the pot looks I will do another round of dyeing in the same pot to use up the remaining dye.
 If I am unhappy with the colour I get from the weakened bath I can always overdye it later.
 This also means when rinsing my yarn I am rinsing tinted water - not dye - down the drain.
-(Not that the residue of flowers and veggies would hurt my pipes) :)
+(Not that the residue of flowers and veggies would hurt the earth/my pipes) :)